50Fifty/auth-scheduled-backup/README.md

     `firebase deploy --only extensions`

-### Configuration
-TODO: Add instructions for configuring the extension.

 ## Usage
 ### Exporting Firebase Authentication Users
 The extension runs automatically based on your configured schedule.
 There is no need for manual intervention after setup.
 Backups are created and stored in the specified Cloud Storage bucket.